 Service is attentive- sometimes TOO attentive.
 For example, when I was looking at the menu- with my hand on the menu- the waitress was trying to get me to order the set lunch and actually tried to turn the menu OVER my hand, without so much as an "Excuse Me."
 (I felt like my personal space had been invaded, to be honest.)

 In addition, maybe this is too petty to mention.
-However, even though the waitress was trying to upsell me to the 3-course menu, she didn't mention that it came with tea when I ordered an (approx) $10 pot of tea.
+However, when the waitress was trying to upsell me to the 3-course menu, she didn't mention that it came with tea so I ordered an (approx) $10 pot of tea.
 Which would have resulted in 2 pots of tea, if I had gone with her recommendation!
 (I had barely had time to look at the menu before she came over, which is why I didn't realize myself.)

 In line with the theatrical ambience, it has super dim lighting.
 I'm only 40 so if you're older than me, you may struggle to read the menu.
 I normally like to read an e-book when I dine alone, but thanks to the atmospheric lighting, I had to stop to prevent myself from going blind.